 - Indigenous education, social justice and reconciliation.

-We believe that adults learn most (and learn best!) when they have control over their learning, and when they have the opportunity to topics relevant to their own real life situations.
-Our self-directed program provides a supportive academic environment that respects your individual learning and life needs and creates space for you to explore your particular areas of interest.
-A change-focused research project allows to investigate and develop a plan for change around a topic, issue or challenge related to your work or community.
+We believe that adults learn most (and learn best!) when they have control over their learning, and when they have the opportunity to explore topics relevant to their real life situations.
+Our program provides a supportive academic environment that respects your individual learning and life needs and creates space for you to explore your particular areas of interest.
+The research project allows to investigate and develop an in-depth inquiry into a topic, issue or challenge related to your work or community.

 We offer two unique streams: